dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_3.md

 In this part, we exploit the fact that we are looking at the reachability question.
 The idea is to add extra places in the gadget and guess when inhibitory edges block transition.
-A wrong guess will put a token in one of the extra place.
+A wrong guess will put a token in one of the extra places.
 Then we use modify the reachability to force that the extra places are empty, and therefore, only correct guesses were made.

 > Create a gadget to emulate an inhibitory edge with only normal and transfer edges.